nenadvkc/frontEndDevelopment/README.md

-# Site that incorporate thing i learned so far about front end development.
+# Site that incorporate things i learned so far about front end development.